What is BLM?

 Whose Streets (102min., 2017) Told by the activists and leaders who live and breathe this movement for justice, WHOSE STREETS? is an unflinching look at the Ferguson uprising.
 When unarmed teenager Michael Brown is killed by police and left lying in the street for hours, it marks a breaking point for the residents of St. Louis, Missouri.
 Grief, long-standing racial tensions and renewed anger bring residents together to hold vigil and protest this latest tragedy.
 Empowered parents, artists, and teachers from around the country come together as freedom fighters.

-During Covid, only IU faculty, staff and students can borrow materials from Media Services with a valid IU crimson card.
-Face masks are required.
+To check out media items, you must have a valid IU crimson or borrower's card.
 Be sure to check with Media Services for hours.
 VHS titles are housed off-site at ALF, and can be requested via IUCAT.
 Possible keyword search: Black Lives Matter, Black Lives Matter Movement, Civil Rights.
 Limit to film & video, dvd/videodisc, Bloomington campus.

 Agents of Change (66min., 2016) From the well-publicized events at San Francisco State in 1968 to the image of black students with guns emerging from the takeover of the student union at Cornell University in April 1969, the struggle for a more relevant and meaningful education became a clarion call across the country in the late 1960s.
 Through the stories of the young men and women who were at the forefront of these efforts, Agents of Change examines the untold story of the racial conditions on college campuses and in the country that led to these protests, revealing how unprepared these institutions were when confronted by demands for black studies programs, safer housing, fairer judicial proceedings, and changes to democratize the institutions.
 The film's characters were at the crossroads of change and controversy at a pivotal time in America's history.
 Written by Ginzberg Films.